thundergolfer/example-bazel-monorepo/README.md

 #### Prerequisites:

 - [**Install Bazel**](https://docs.bazel.build/versions/master/install.html) (Currently supporting ~= `4.x.x`)
 - **Python 2 or 3**.
-Should only be required for https://github.com/bazelbuild/bazel/issues/8446.
+Should only be required to [do some bootstrapping under-the-hood](https://github.com/bazelbuild/bazel/issues/8446).
 - [**`yarn`**](https://yarnpkg.com/) or [**`npm`**](https://www.npmjs.com/) for the NodeJS and Typescript code

 Bazel aims to be 'build anything, anywhere' system, so building and testing should be as simple as `bazel test //...`.
 If it's not, please [create an issue](https://github.com/thundergolfer/example-bazel-monorepo/issues/new/choose).